 Out of the 38 films screened, there are 12 feature-length and 26 short films in the running.
 The Spirit Of Independence Festival covers a wide range of genres to represent all the talent from each niche.

-Whether you’re a fan of documentaries, relationship dramas, coming of age, horror, crime, action or sci-fi there’s a film for everyone.
-All separated into their own defined categories to allow the audience to gravitate towards a genre they enjoy.
-So... enjoy!
+Whether you’re a fan of documentaries, relationship dramas, coming-of-age, horror, crime, action, or sci-fi there’s a film for everyone.
+All are separated into their own defined categories to allow the audience to gravitate toward a genre they enjoy.
+So… enjoy!